History of Jersey: Prehistory

 La Pouquelaye de Faldouet was constructed on a site on the east coast looking across to the Cotentin Peninsula.

 The earliest evidence of human activity in Jersey dates to about 250,000 years ago in the Middle Paleolithic (before Jersey became an island) when bands of Neanderthal nomadic hunters used the caves at La Cotte de St Brelade as a base for hunting mammoth and woolly rhinoceros.
+The inland Les Varines site indicates that Jersey was occupied by modern humans of the late Upper Palaeolithic Magdalenian culture towards the end of the last ice age.

 Due to rising sea levels, Jersey has been an island for approximately 6,000 years.
 The geology of the Channel Islands, has its origins in the Hercynian mountain building period, which also accounts for the hills of Brittany and the moors of Devon and Cornwall.
 At its current extremes it measures 10 miles east to west and 6 miles north to south.
 Evidence of Ice Age period engravings dating from at least 12,000 BC has been found, showing occupation by Homo sapiens.

 Evidence also exists of settled communities in the Neolithic period, which is marked by the building of the ritual burial sites known as dolmens.
 The number, size, and visible locations of these megalithic monuments (especially La Hougue Bie) have suggested that social organisation over a wide area, including surrounding coasts, was required for the construction.
 Archaeological evidence also shows that trading links with Brittany and the south coast of England existed during this time.